alexgo-io/alexlab-doc/docs/product-features/surge/faqs.md

 You can participate in ALEX Surge in two ways:

+1. **As a Pool Registrant**: If you are a project owner or community member, you can register a liquidity pool to compete for `$ALEX` rewards.
+Once registered, users can vote for your pool, and liquidity providers can stake LP tokens in it.
+You may also donate voter rewards to attract more votes.
-1. **As a Liquidity Provider (LP)**: Provide liquidity to a pool and stake your LP tokens in the Surge pools to earn $ALEX rewards.
+2. **As a Liquidity Provider (LP)**: Provide liquidity to a pool and stake your LP tokens in Surge to earn `$ALEX` rewards.
+The more LP tokens you stake, the larger your share of the rewards.
-2. **As a Voter**: Use your ALEX or LiALEX tokens to vote for your preferred pools.
-Pools with more votes receive a larger share of the $ALEX rewards.
+3. **As a Voter**: Use your `ALEX` or `LiALEX` tokens to vote for your preferred pools.
+Pools with more votes receive a larger share of the `$ALEX` rewards.
+Some pools may also offer Voter Rewards, which are additional incentives for users who vote for them.

 </details>

 <details>
 <summary>What are LP tokens?</summary>

-**LP tokens** are the tokens you receive when you provide liquidity to a trading pool on ALEX DEX.
+**LP tokens** are the tokens you receive when you provide liquidity to a trading pool on the ALEX's decentralized exchange (DEX).
 These tokens represent your share of the pool's assets.
-When you stake LP tokens in ALEX Surge, you earn a portion of the rewards allocated to that pool.
+In ALEX Surge, staking LP tokens allows liquidity providers to earn a share of the `$ALEX` rewards allocated to the pool, based on voting results and the total amount staked.

-For more information, refer to the [Liquidity Providers](../liquidity-pools/) section.
+For more information, refer to the [Liquidity Providers](../liquidity-pools/key-concepts#liquidity-providers-lps) section.

 </details>